Help us improve your experience.

 Route Advertisement (Advertise via Overlay)

 WAN Assurance is about the abstraction of the transport network into the SD-WAN.
-You can advertise networks via SD-WAN for control and reachability with route advertisement.
-This is how established networks in your LAN segments can be advertised across the overlay.
+You can advertise networks through SD-WAN for control and reachability with route advertisement.
+Then established networks in your LAN segments can be advertised across the overlay.
 Setting up these networks generates the source addresses for service policies.
 Network Address Translation (NAT) for the source and destination can route traffic to your users if needed.

 Access to Mist Cloud

 Mist is a full-stack solution.
 Only some of your devices are WAN edge or SD-WAN routers.
 Specific devices will want access to the Mist Cloud to leverage other solutions like Wireless and Wired Assurance on Wireless APs and switches.
-Access to Mist Cloud will automatically generate specific firewall/policy rules enabling the devices to phone home to Mist without needing an explicit Application Policy.
-You don’t want this on all devices behind the WAN edge in an SD-WAN deployment, as it can pose a policy challenge for routers.
-Access to Mist Cloud is excellent for Mist APs or switches, as you can monitor and troubleshoot them from the Mist dashboard.
-See Juniper Mist Wireless Assurance and Wired Assurance.
+Access to Mist Cloud will automatically generate specific firewall/policy rules enabling the devices to phone home to Mist without needing an explicit application policy.
+However, you don’t want this level of access on all devices behind the WAN edge in an SD-WAN deployment because doing so can pose a policy challenge for routers.
+Generally, select Access to Mist Cloud for APs or switches, so that you can monitor and troubleshoot these devices from the Mist portal.

 Enabling access to the Mist cloud ensures that anything sitting behind the WAN edge can reach the Mist cloud without needing to express policies for connectivity manually.
 Ports and protocols for this setting include the following: